 - unmarried/same-sex partner

-Upon successful application as a husband, wife, civil partner or unmarried/same-sex partner, the permission of residency will be granted for up to 27 months, or alternatively the applicant is eligible to remain within the UK for a further two years if already residing within the UK upon application.
-Prior to the closing period of the authorised time frame, application to settle permanently can be made available, also known as ‘indefinite leave to remain’ within the UK, as a partner.
+Upon successful application as a husband, wife, civil partner or unmarried/same-sex partner, the permission of residency will be granted for up to 27 months, or alternatively, the applicant is eligible to remain within the UK for a further two years if already residing within the UK upon application.
+Partners of UK Residents – Prior to the closing period of the authorised time frame, an application to settle permanently can be made available, also known as ‘indefinite leave to remain’ within the UK, as a partner.